 Student Assistance Counselors

 LIGHT program counselors work with students, parents, and staff at all schools.
 Student Assistance Counselors are certified school counselors who have additional training in specialty areas.
-They are also known as student services specialists.

 High school students who want to be positive role models for their peers can join the LIGHT Brigade.
 Members pledge to live a positive drug and violence-free lifestyle and to encourage and educate others to do the same through prevention activities.